PravinSelva5/Ethereum-Blockchain-Developer-with-Solidity/README.md

 - Solidity code is compiled into EVM bytecode

-- Every high level programming language gets converted to bytecode
+- Every high level programming language gets converted to bytecode.
+Solidity is derived from **ECMAScript** .

 - Every public variable in solidity will create a public that the user can interact with in remix

-- turing complete means that
+- Turing complete means a system in which a program can be written that will find an answer (although with no guarantees regarding runtime or memory)